-It is interesting that university application numbers have been falling for the past few years, and 2018 is no exception.
-Many of the country’s top universities are finding it increasingly more difficult to fill up their courses, so many of them are at this very moment devoting an inordinate amount of resources to filling any places they have left.
+It is interesting that UK university application numbers have been falling for the past few years, and 2019 is no exception.
+Many of the country’s top universities are finding it increasingly difficult to fill up their courses, so many of them are at this very moment devoting an inordinate amount of resources to filling any places they have left.
 This is good news for those looking to start university this autumn.
-If you want to go to university but have not received an offer, you are still in with a chance!
+If you want to go to university but have not received an offer, you are still in with a chance through a process known as 'clearing'!

 Basically, clearing is a part of the UCAS university application process and is a way for universities to fill any spaces they have left for the new academic year.
 It gives applicants who have not had an offer from university another opportunity to find a university place.
-It actually starts at the beginning of July and continues up until 23 October.
+This year it starts on Friday 5th July and closes on Tuesday 22nd October.

 At the start of July, a lot of Clearing spaces are advertised on the UCAS website, so this would be the best time to start looking into it.
 However, if you are still awaiting your exam results at this point, you will need to wait until you receive them before you can use the Clearing service.